 Where the employee does not have normal hours, the same principles (A) and (B) apply but their pay will be calculated in accordance with average hours worked rather than salary.

-If you have any questions relating to paying employees notice pay during furlough, please contact me on 01206 217347 or email@example.com.
+Contact me with your questions about paying employees notice pay during furlough on 01206 217347 or firstname.lastname@example.org.